NativeScript/codeofconduct/README.md

 ## Scope

-We expect all members of the NativeScript community Slack channel, including administrators, users, facilitators, and vendors to abide by this Code of Conduct at all times in our community venues, online and in person, and in one-on-one communications pertaining to NativeScript affairs.
+We expect all members of the NativeScript community, including administrators, users, facilitators, and vendors to abide by this Code of Conduct at all times in our community venues, online and in person, and in one-on-one communications pertaining to NativeScript affairs.

-This policy covers the usage of the NativeScript Slack community, as well as the NativeScript support forums, the NativeScript website, and any NativeScript-related events.
+This policy covers the usage of the NativeScript Slack community, as well as the NativeScript support forums, NativeScript GitHub repositories, the NativeScript website, and any NativeScript-related events.
 This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of NativeScript.

 The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the NativeScript administrators.